CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Organisation Certificate Issuance

-Organisation certificates form the foundation of the VeraId trust model and MUST be self-issued by the organisation.
+Organisation certificates form the foundation of the DomainAuth trust model and MUST be self-issued by the organisation.

 The process for issuing an organisation certificate is as follows: